Mayankpratapsingh022/Network_Security/README.md

-# Network Security - Malicious URL Detection 🚀
+# Network Security - Malicious URL Detection using MLOps

-This project is a comprehensive end-to-end MLOps pipeline to detect malicious URLs using **XGBoost**.
-It integrates various tools and techniques to ensure production-grade quality while showcasing best practices in MLOps.
+This repository presents a comprehensive end-to-end MLOps project designed to detect malicious URLs using XGBoost, ensuring user safety by identifying harmful links through machine learning.
+The project integrates a variety of tools and best practices to build a robust, scalable, and production-grade MLOps pipeline.
+By combining data ingestion, model training, deployment, and monitoring, it provides a complete solution for real-time and batch URL safety assessments.

+---

+## Introduction

+Malicious URLs are links that lead to harmful websites, often used by cybercriminals through phishing emails, social engineering, and other tactics.
+This project detects malicious URLs using machine learning and provides both single URL predictions and batch predictions through an interactive UI.

 ---